emtee40/SurvivalManual-wiki/Tools.md

 **PARACHUTE ASSEMBLY**

 Consider the entire parachute assembly as a resource.
 Use every piece of material and hardware, to include the canopy, suspension lines, connector snaps, and parachute harness.
 Before disassembling the parachute, consider all of your survival requirements and plan to use different portions of the parachute accordingly.
-For example, consider shelter requirements, need for a rucksack, and any additional clothing or insulation needs.
+For example, consider shelter requirements, need for a backpack, and any additional clothing or insulation needs.

 **ANIMAL SKINS**